marko-londo/Model-Optimization/README.md

 - `r_charge_degree`: Potentially relevant when combined with `c_charge_degree`.

 ***Potential Data Leak:***
-I didn't pick up on this until doing my own analysis, but "is_recid" and "two_year_recid" possess nearly identical values.
-I was originally operating under the assumption that "is_recid" meant they had already recommitted a crime prior to this evaluation, and that the individual performing this analysis didn't drop the feature for that reason.
-Without further documentation I can't confirm this to be the case, however I believe the feature should be left out to err on the side of caution.
-This would also explain the near perfect accuracy of the model, as it would imply a data leak.
+Upon closer examination, I noticed that the values of "is_recid" and "two_year_recid" are almost identical.
+Initially, I assumed that "is_recid" indicated whether an individual had previously committed a crime before the current evaluation.
+The absence of this feature's removal from the original analysis might have been due to this presumption.
+However, without explicit documentation, this remains speculative.
+To be cautious, I suggest excluding the "is_recid" feature.
+Its presence could potentially explain the model's exceptionally high accuracy, hinting at a possible data leakage.

+##### One Hot Encoding

 After one hot encoding, redundant columns should be discarded to avert overfitting.
 For instance, the `Female` column is superfluous if `Male` is binary.

 #### Model Evaluation

-The individual selected an SVC model with default parameters.
+The individual opted for an SVC model with default parameters.
 SVC is a fine model, but can be prone to overfitting.
 The data should have been scaled.
 A better solution might have been to start with a simple logistic regression model with cross validation and hyperparameter tuning, and compare those results with the SVC model (and maybe